 One of the key points loops CEO Somya Kapoor brought up during the FAQ portion of the webinar is that you don’t need a lot of data connectors to get started using AI for CX.

 If you’re reading this, wondering, who within my organization is needed or required to set up an AI platform like theloops, the answer is, “Typically a support ops person, whomever sets up Zendesk or Salesforce.”

 You can use out of the box connectors, and theloops is no-code, low code.
 Within 6-7 days of set up, you will see the evolution and output of the AI.

 In the next 12 months, it will be interesting to see the evolution of support.
 Who will adopt AI?
 Who will fall behind?

 There’s no doubt about it, the CX industry is evolving and the next generation of customer support is here.
-To explore theloops yourself, check-out our free trial.
+To explore theloops yourself, check-out our set up a demo.